MartinTichovsky/cypress-interceptor/README.md

 cy.waitUntilRequestIsDone({ enforceCheck: false, url: "http://my-page.org/source/script.js" });
 // wait maximum 200s for this fetch to finish cy.waitUntilRequestIsDone({ url: "http://my-page.org/api/getUser", waitTimeout: 200000 });
-// wait 2s then check out if there is an another request after this one is finished cy.waitUntilRequestIsDone({ url: "http://my-page.org/api/getUser", waitForNextRequest: 2000 });
+// wait 2s then check if there is an another request after this one is finished cy.waitUntilRequestIsDone({ url: "http://my-page.org/api/getUser", waitForNextRequest: 2000 });
 // wait until all cross domain requests are finished but do not fail if there is no one cy.waitUntilRequestIsDone({ crossDomain: true, enforceCheck: false });